Why Occam’s Razor Fails in Chronic Lyme Disease

 Why Ignoring Persistent Infection Breaks Occam’s Razor

-Multiple factors can exist, but dismissing infection in favor of more abstract explanations can actually violate Occam’s razor.
-In chronic Lyme, overlooking a persistent Borrelia infection or co-infection can turn a clear unifying explanation into unnecessary complexity.
+Multiple factors can exist, but dismissing infection for more abstract explanations can actually violate Occam’s razor.

-Persistent Infection: The Signs
+Persistent Infection: Clinical Clues

 Patients often present with symptoms consistent with active disease, including:

-- Cognitive slowing and memory problems
+- Cognitive slowing and memory issues

 - Sensory hypersensitivity